wwwhy725/wwwhy725.github.io/_pages/about.md

   - /about.html
 ---

 Here is Hanyu Wang, and 王晗宇 in Chinese.
-Currently, I'm in the final year of undergrad in the University of Science and Technology of China (USTC).
+Currently, I'm in the final year of undergrad at the University of Science and Technology of China (USTC).
 I major in computational mathematics and my research interests lie in the intersection of mathematics and AI.
 To be specific, I am exactly interested in machine learning theory and deep learning.
 Also, optimization, statistics, and operation research are attractive to me.

 A data-driven personal website
 ======